Do you feel like you’re constantly nagging your kids to get their chores done and be decent, clean humans?

 I believe children are the same.

-I created two different chore charts for children, one for non-readers and one for school-aged children.
+I created two different chore charts for children.

 Visual Chore Chart for Non-Readers

-The download includes two sheets of task cards and two different chart backgrounds as well.
+The free download includes two sheets of task cards and two different chart backgrounds as well.

 One background has two columns for “to do” and “done.”
 This is designed for chores that can be done any time of the day.